nanoframework/nanoframework.github.io/content/getting-started-guides/virtual-device.md

 ## Virtual Serial Ports

 This verb allows managing the virtual serial port exposing the virtual device.
-The virtual serial port it's only available in Windows machines.
+The virtual serial port is only available in Windows machines.
 It's made available with the sponsorship of [HHD Software](https://www.hhdsoftware.com/) which has kindly sponsored a free license for running their tool.

 ### List Virtual Serial ports